daniel-gil/go-design-patterns/README.md

 ### Factory Method
 A `Factory` is a component responsible solely for the wholesale (not piecewise) creation of objects.

-A [Factory Method](./creational/factory/) is a factory that is outsourced to a separate function.
+The factory method pattern defines an interface for creating a single object, but let subclasses decide which class to instantiate.
+[Factory Method](./creational/factory/) lets a class defer instantiation to subclasses.